thoyeony/LeGO_3D_Face_Stylization/README.md

     ```

 4. **Download Checkpoints**:
-    - Download the pretrained DS checkpoint from the provided link and place it in the `ckpt` directory.
+    - Download the pretrained DS checkpoint from the [model_epoch_0400.pth](https://drive.google.com/drive/folders/1II18BGnK65hY54ATc26LaSAOlReejqHk?usp=sharing) and place it in the `ckpt` directory.
+    - Download the pretrained DT checkpoint folder from the [/styles](https://drive.google.com/drive/folders/1II18BGnK65hY54ATc26LaSAOlReejqHk?usp=sharing) and place it in the `ckpt` directory.

 ## Usage